carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Use of ``assert`` should always include a testable predicate (as opposed to ``assert(false)``).

-Neither assertions or ``llvm_unreachable`` will abort the program on a release build.
 If the error condition can be triggered by user input then the recoverable error mechanism described in :doc:`ProgrammersManual` should be used instead.
 In cases where this is not practical, ``report_fatal_error`` may be used.